-Group Day Services include skill building or supports for the acquisition, retention, or improvement of self-help, socialization, community integration, employability and adaptive skills.
-They provide opportunities for peer interactions, community integration, and enhancement of social networks.
+Group Day Services include skill building and support activities for the acquisition, retention, or improvement of self-help, socialization, community integration, career planning, and adaptive skills as they provide opportunities for peer interactions, community integration, and enhancement of social networks.
 Supports may be provided to ensure an individual's health and safety.